sarutlaa/tinitiate-aws-glue/markdown/aws-overview.md

   <img src="images/global_infra.png" alt="Global Infrastructure" width="400" height="400"//>
 </p>

 * Edge Locations: AWS Edge Locations are strategically positioned sites around the world that help reduce latency and improve the performance of AWS services like Amazon CloudFront and AWS Lambda@Edge by caching data closer to end users.
+They are not full AWS regions or Availability Zones but are extensions of these that help deliver AWS content delivery and other services more efficiently to end users.

 ## Tour of AWS Console
 Hands-on as shown in the class.